NiklasJordan/Alfred-Workflow-New-WriterPro-document/README.md

 A smart Worklfow to open a new iA Writer Pro document.
 Nothing else.

+>„Simple“ is a tricky word, it can mean a lot of things.
+To us, it means clear.
+That doesn’t always mean total reduction, or minimalism — sometimes, to make things clearer, you have to add a step.“
+*— Jason Fried, Basecamp*

 ## Workflow
 This is a very simple Alfred Workflow: You choose a hotkey (e.g. ⇧ ⌘ W) and Alfred will open a new clean window in iA Writer Pro for you.
 Do it, it’s crazy.